COVID-19 has brought out the best in some brands that have stepped up to support the NHS, the vulnerable and frontline workers.

 Unilever has partnered up with UK Aid to donate £100m to help run a mass awareness campaign.
 The initiative is being carried out by bleach brand Domestos and soap range Lifebuoy, it aims to reach 1m people across the globe.
 The campaign will run across all forms of digital and traditional marketing around the world.

 British fashion brand, Burberry, have transformed their factory in Yorkshire to help support the NHS.
-They will use its supply network to deliver 100,000 surgical masks.
-They will also help to support the NHS by creating non-surgical gowns and face masks for those patients within British hospitals.
+Burberry will use its supply network to deliver 100,000 surgical masks.
+The fashion brand will support the NHS by creating non-surgical gowns and face masks for those patients within British hospitals.
 They have also contributed to funding research to discover a vaccine as well as donating to crucial charities that help tackle poverty.

 Anna Wintour has started an initiative to help support those within the fashion industry that have been negatively affected by the coronavirus.
 Vogue has created the fund “A Common Thread,” used to help start-up designers and retail workers to help pay bills during the crises.